bec-archer/SR80-Manuals/user-manual.md

 Either way, the photo uploads and the orange card disappears.

+> **Tip:** While the orange prompt is showing, the regular Camera/Library buttons under the hero photo (the smaller ones in the photo strip) **also count** — any photo you take while the prompt is on screen will satisfy the requirement automatically.
+So if you're already in a "take photos" rhythm and use the photo strip's Camera button by reflex, you don't need to start over with the orange prompt's button.
+Once the requirement is satisfied, additional photos go in as regular repair photos like normal.

 The materials photo shows up in the item's photo grid like any other photo — there's no special badge or indicator.
 If you come back to the item later and a materials photo already exists, the prompt won't appear.

 **Tap each pill to check off what you actually did.** Selected pills turn green; unselected ones stay outlined.
 You can tap a green pill again to uncheck it if you made a mistake.